 Methods: The probabilities for SGA were compared across groups defined by the continuous measure of maternal age.
 We used a robust linear regression that allows heteroscedasticity to test difference in the probabilities.
 Standard error was estimated using Huber-White sandwich estimator.
 Two-sided p-value and a 95% confidence interval were computed for the difference in the population probabilities for SGA based the Wald statistic using approximate normal distribution.

 Results: We have data on 755 subjects, whose mean age is 24.79.105 (13.91%) infants out of 755 were observed to be SGA, and 650 (86.09%) infants out of 755 were observed to be SGA.
-The difference in the mean probability for SGA is estimated to be 0.00452 lower for each year difference in age between two groups.
-A 95% confidence interval suggests that this difference of proportions of 0.00452 between the two groups would not be unusual if the true difference in probability for SGA in the older group is anywhere from 0.0286% to 0.874% (absolute difference) lower than in the younger group per year difference in age.
+The difference in the mean probability for SGA is estimated to be 0.00452 lower for each year higher in age between two groups.
+A 95% confidence interval suggests that this difference of proportions of 0.00452 between the two groups would not be unusual if the true difference in probability for SGA in the older group is anywhere from 0.0286% to 0.874% (absolute difference) lower than that in the younger group per year difference in age.
 The two-sided p-value is 0.0364, so this observation is statistically significant at a 0.05 level of significance.
 Therefore we reject the null hypothesis that the probability for SGA is not associated with the maternal age.

 Evaluate associations between risk ratio (RR: ratios of probabilities).